stdlib-js/stdlib/docs/doctest.md

 ### Notes

 -   For JavaScript doctests, printed output (via `console.log()`) **should be** valid JSON and/or a canonical serialized string representation.
 In general, valid JSON significantly simplifies the de-serialization and comparison of expected values.
 Because of this constraint, authors should think carefully about how and what is printed as expected output.
 For example, rather than print a large serialized JSON object, one might choose to print particular properties whose serialized expected values are more readily parsed and compiled.
--   The matrix and ndarray doctest annotations documented above apply **only** to `returns` doctest annotations and **not** printed output.
+-   The matrix and ndarray doctest annotations documented above apply **only** to `returns` doctest annotations and **not** to printed output.
 When printing matrices and ndarrays, either serialize as JSON or to a canonical string.

 <!-- Section for all links.
 Make sure to keep an empty line after the `section` element and another before the `/section` close. -->